 You will need the following materials to do the work of the course.
-The required textbook is available as a custom text from the College’s textbook supplier, MBS Direct.
+The required textbook is available as a custom text from the University’s textbook supplier, MBS Direct.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and partake in review conference calls.
 See below for details.